ARTbio/Platform_docs/upload_data/README.md

-#Uploading large to the the mississippi.snv.jussieu.fr galaxy server
+#Uploading large files to the the mississippi.snv.jussieu.fr galaxy server
 ----

 ##Short instructions